-Route the transducer and power cables up to the display unit, keeping in mind the following:
+Route the transducer and power cables up to the display unit, observing:

 - Route the cable away from high traffic areas and clear of any areas where it might be cut or frayed (e.g., consider possible damage by the propeller). - In order to reduce interference, route the cable away from other wiring or electronic equipment. - Do not coil the cable to take up slack.
-Instead, use a figure "8", which is less prone to noise and interference. - \triangle Caution: For outside hull mounts, secure the transducer cable to the transom close to the transducer (see Figure 1).
+Instead, use a figure "8" pattern, which is less prone to noise and interference. - $\triangle$ Caution: For outside hull mounts, secure the transducer cable to the transom close to the transducer (see Figure 1).
 This may help prevent the transducer from swinging into the boat if it is knocked off at high speeds.